socomsystems/documentation/admin_manual/configuration_server/oauth2.rst

 ----------------

 The access token obtained is a so called Bearer token.
-Which means that for request to the Nextcloud server you will have to send the proper authorization header.
+Which means that for request to the cyfrSpaces server you will have to send the proper authorization header.

 Authorization: Bearer <TOKEN>